aaronhance/LudamDare-TabletopWorld/readme.txt

+This is the source code for my 48 hour Ludam Dare entry.

+Licensing:

 AstarPafindingProject is not owned by me and is under other licensing terms.
 See here: https://arongranberg.com/astar/

 The rest of the project is provided under the MIT license.